jessestimpson/kapten/README.md

 export OTHERAPP_SECRET_KEY_BASE="bazbuz"
 ```

 The `start.sh` script starts the app.
-It's helpful if you're using asdf.
+It can be a helpful thing to add if you're using asdf.

 ```
 # start.sh